PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 *   If Web Site has number of Authentication Levels (i.e. public Site, Authenticated Site) then Web Administrator should get proper requests, which could explain on which Level Job should be completed.
 *   If there were no extra Job, then the Audit Logs could answer to the Question: what happened? unless the Security incident happen which lead into loss of Integrity and Authenticity of Journaling Data Logs.
 *   General Data protection Reglament only works in Private Sector.
 For Public Sector it would need to look into the local Regulations and to Report the Issue.
-*   Common Automated Security Check tools can't tell, which information should be Public and which - Not.
+*   Common Automated Security  tools can't tell, which information should be Public and which - Not.
 OpenAI Bot allow to Set Up Your Learning Data, then it could be good to find out the problem, which were given in the previous Sentence.
 ```

 ```